ObinnaAkams/Personalized-Joke-Generator/README.md

 **Installation**

 Before installing, ensure you have Node.js, body-parser, express, axios installed on your system.
 Then, follow these steps:

-Clone the repository:
+Clone the repository
-Navigate to the project directory:
+Navigate to the project directory
 Install dependencies
 To run the application